A Virtual Camera Driver for Using One Webcam in Multiple Applications Simultaneously

 To make a video call most of us will use a front camera on our laptop or tablet and a video chatting app like Skype.
-But what if you need to make an online business presentation or conduct a video conference with an audience of people using different software?
+But what if you need to make an online business presentation, conduct a video conference, or use a smart intercom to communicate with people using different software?
 The webcam on Windows devices can be used for such scenarios if it is combined with the right software.

-An enterprise company that creates software for call centers needed a solution similar to ManyCam to allow people to use their webcams on various applications whilst simultaneously live streaming or using video chat.
-We needed to build a driver for this virtual camera.
+A US company headquartered in New York that creates smart intercoms needed a solution similar to ManyCam to allow people to use their webcams on various applications whilst simultaneously live streaming or using video chat.

 Our team at Integra Sources developed a reliable high-performance driver for a virtual camera for Windows that allows for displaying webcam data to the screen.
 The main requirements for the driver’s functionality included: